paddygoat/ultrasonic_classifier/README.md

 cd /home/tegwyn/ultrasonic_classifier/ && chmod 775 ultrasonic_classifier_dependancies_install_nano.sh && bash ultrasonic_classifier_dependancies_install_nano.sh

 ....
 Or install each line one by one for better certainty of success.

-6. Find the file: run.sh in the ultrasonic_classifier directory and edit the password accordingly.
+6. Find the file: run.sh in the ultrasonic_classifier directory and edit the password at line 6 accordingly.